aadicodes/mycarpool/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Instructions to build this for iOS Simulator on macOS.
-## How to build and test this app in 4 steps, on macos and iOS simulator
+### How to build and test this app in 4 steps, on macos and iOS simulator
 ```
 cd mycarpool
 # optional: use flutter clean when a fix need to be updated in pubspec.yaml file